 - 4 medium-sized zucchini

-- Slice zucchini in half lengthwise and scoop out the seeds, leaving the zucchini hollowed out.
+- Slice zucchini in half lengthwise and scoop out the seeds and carve the inside like a canoe, leaving the zucchini hollowed out.
 Season with kosher salt and freshly ground black pepper and place on baking sheet.

 - Using half of goat cheese, spread a small amount in the bottom of each zucchini.
 Spoon marinara sauce on top, then dot with remaining goat cheese.